-- Policies and procedures that document: - The source of treatment pathways. - Measurement and reporting on physician compliance including frequency of reporting and results of not utilizing pathways - o Off-pathway treatment and documentation of such in medical record. - Example report including pathway adherence rates, benchmarks/targets, and recorded reasons for non-adherence. - Policies to be provided at time of application and reviewed at site visit. - Practices with a practice-developed oncology clinical pathways program must also include the following materials: - Self-assessment against ASCO criteria - o Index of diseases for which clinical pathways have been developed and available for implementation. - Example clinical pathways for at least three diseases, including diagnostic inputs and preferred regimens. - Policies specifying methodologies for literature search, evidence review, criteria and weighting of inputs, and final selection. - Example documentation and/or minutes from an expert panel meeting demonstrating use of clinical evidence and decision-making.
+- Provide for application: 1) policies and procedures and 2) example report including pathway utilization rates, benchmarks/targets, and recorded reasons for nonadherence.
+Note: practices with a practice-developed oncology clinical pathway program must also include the following materials: - Self-assessment against ASCO criteria - Index of diseases for which clinical pathways have been developed and available for implementation. - Example clinical pathways for at least three diseases, including diagnostic inputs and preferred regimens. - Policies specifying methodologies for literature search, evidence review, criteria and weighting of inputs, and final selection.